jeff5/very-slow-jython/src/site/sphinx/treepython/simple_statements.rst

 But we are going to take clues from it, and from corresponding parts of Jython 2.7.1, since the object architecture must be conceptually equivalent.
+A first attempt to write about this led a long way beyond what this section needs, so the (unfinished) discussion has moved to :doc:`/architecture/interpreter`.

 CPython defines four structures, that Java would consider classes,